 Instead of trying to explain it, here’s the snippet from their website:

 A hidden-city flight is a flight where you get off at the layover rather than the final destination.
-For example, a flight from New York to San Francisco might be $300, but a similar flight from New York to Seattle with a layover in San Francisco might be $200.
-If you’re going to San Francisco we’ll show you both flights, and if you choose the cheaper one, you get off the plane at the layover (San Francisco) rather than going to the final destination (Seattle).
+For example, a flight from New York to Orlando might be $250, but a similar flight from New York to Dallas with a layover in Orlando might be $130.
+If you’re going to Orlando, we’ll show you both flights.
+If you choose the cheaper one, you get off the plane at the layover (Orlando) rather than going to the final ticketed destination (Dallas).

 Here’s a graphic representation where you can save on a flight from Atlanta to Orlando by actually booking a flight to Dallas with a connection in Orlando.

 The FAQ on their page explaining hidden city ticketing should be required reading before considering booking one of these fares.
 The practice of booking this kind of ticket hit the mainstream in 2019 when Lufthansa sued a passenger for booking a round trip flight from Oslo to Seattle with a layover in Frankfurt.
 He flew to Seattle and back to Frankfurt but never boarded the final flight to Oslo; he booked a separate ticket on Lufthansa from Frankfurt to Berlin instead.
 Doing so apparently saved over $2000 and the airline wants that money.

 You might wonder how a change of the final leg of a flight from Oslo to Frankfurt or Berlin costs $2000 more.
 Welcome to the strange world of airline ticket pricing, something that has caused me many headaches over the years.

 As you can imagine, exploiting hidden-city ticketing isn’t very popular with airlines.
 A website that makes finding these fares as easy as entering your origin and destination was sure to draw their attention.
 In fact, United Airlines and Orbitz both sued Skiplagged in 2015.